Chandu/Gittu/README.md

 Wicket
 ======

-A "GitList" like app in .Net built using Nancy Framework and LibGit2Sharp
+A .Net port for "GitList" (https://github.com/klaussilveira/gitlist) built with Nancy Framework and LibGit2Sharp